Metaphly/A-copy-of-my-work/README.txt

 # vnu test does not work correctly for vue.js

 # event.sql is used for shecma
-# backup.sql is backup, it is used at the start of vieo presentation
+# backup.sql is backup

+# the password is show to make video easy to understand
+# in real webiste, the password is s